siemens/pydcc/doc/pydcc.md

 ## Uncertainty

 Processing of DCC automatically is a key motivation for PyDCC.
-Thus, evaluation the uncertainty of an DCC according to specific requirements was evaluated.
+Thus, evaluation the uncertainty of a DCC according to specific requirements was evaluated.

+The essential method to get the calibration results is get_calibration_results.
+However, the evaluation of measurement results is an advanced task.
-Therefore, please try the example in ../examples/uncertainty_check_example.py
+Therefore, please try the example  ../examples/uncertainty_check_example.py

 ## Compressed DCC

-With this example a compressed DCC was generated which can be embedded on a device with constraint resources.
+This example generates a compressed DCC that can be embedded on a device with constraint resources.

 ```python
 # Generate compressed DCC
 embdcc = dcco.generate_compressed_dcc()